stivenramireza/vacation-rental-property-app/README.md

 #### Database

-Before the application is running, you need to ensure the database and their tables are created.
+After the application is running, you need to ensure their database tables are created.
 For this purpose, we are going to use **migrations**.
 They are very important to have a versioning of the database changes.

 Here you can find some commands related to them: